 For the first few months after getting them, I thought that “sour cloth syndrome” was a thing of the past – my Norwex cloths never smelled bad – I was a happy cleaner!
 Within about 4 months, however, my beloved Norwex cloths began to smell sour, just like my cotton cloths – GROSS.

-So, I soaked them in my kitchen sink with a few scoops of the Norwex Detergent, rinsed them with warm running water, and then hung them to dry.
+So, I soaked them in my kitchen sink with a few scoops of the Norwex Detergent, rinsed them with warm running water, and then tossed them in a hot dryer.
 The smell?
 GONE!

 I was a little horrified at the color of the water in the sink after the cloths had soaked – brown; even after boiling them and laundering them beforehand… these were supposedly clean cloths.
 I guess it’s an example of how amazing these little cloths are at picking up and holding dirt.

 So if you have Norwex cloths that smell awful, don’t despair!
 Here’s how to get them smelling like new again:

 (For degreasing and stinky, smelly microfiber cloths)

-Fill sink or bucket with hot water, and disolve the Norwex Laundry Detergent in the water.
-I use 1 scoop of detergent (2Tbsp) for every 6-7 cups of water.
+2. Disolve Norwex Laundry Detergent in the water.
+I use 1 scoop of detergent (2Tbsp) for every liter of water.
 Yes, this is WAY more than what you use for a normal load of laundry, but necessary to really deep clean your cloths.
-You will need to make sure that your cloths have room to move in the water and are completely submerged in the water, so be sure to use enough water and adjust your Laundry Detergent accordingly.
+You will need to make sure that your cloths have room to move in the water and are completely submerged, so be sure to use enough water and adjust your Laundry Detergent accordingly.

 3. Add the cloths, and soak for at least 30 minutes.
 I also agitate them a little to get the soap and water moving through the fibers.

-Your cloths should smell clean and odor free!
+Your Norwex Microfiber cloths should smell clean and odor free!